Modeling and Analysis of the Landing Gear System with the Generalized Contracts: Case Study

-\textbf{Step 11 \textit{(modeling M$_{10}$)}.} We compose the translated component $interface$ with the other components $actuator$, $landing\ gear$ and $door$ with the UPPAAL tool.
-As we focus on behaviours expressed with LTS, the composition results in parallel composition.
-The composition of LTS is made in the work \cite{Att2017}; however, in our method we compose the generalized contracts of the components (facet by facet).
-The Figure below shows the composition of the generalized contracts of the components $interface$ and $actuator$ to build the cockpit.\\
+\textbf{Step 11 \textit{(modeling M$_{10}$)}.} We compose the generalized contracts of the components (facet by facet).
+The Figure below shows the composition of the generalized contracts of the components $interface$ and $actuator$ to build the $cockpit$ component.\\

-As depicted in the Figure \ref{figure:composition_GC}, the generalized contracts $GC$ of the component $Interface$, $GC_{Int}=(A_{Int}, G_{Int})$ is:\\ \\ $A_{Int}=\\ \{(\textbf{DATA}[1]:\ P36\ \&\ P38\ \&\ P39),\\ (\textbf{SAFETY}[2]:\ (P7^*\ ||\ P9^*)\ \&\ (P19^*\ ||\ P21^*)\ \&\ (P11^*\ ||\ P13^*)\ \&\ P25^*\ \&\ P17^*)\}$\\
+As depicted in the Figure \ref{figure:composition_GC}, the generalized contracts $GC$ of the component $Interface$, $GC_{Int}=(A_{Int}, G_{Int})$ is:\\ \\ $A_{Int}=\\ \{(\textbf{DATA}[1]:\ P34\ \&\ P36\ \&\ P37),\\ (\textbf{SAFETY}[2]:\ (P5^*\ ||\ P7^*)\ \&\ (P17^*\ ||\ P19^*)\ \&\ (P9^*\ ||\ P11^*)\ \&\ P23^*\ \&\ P15^*)\}$\\